burrrata/cryptoeconomics.study_rust_edition/src/resources/building.md

 ### Core Blockchain Dev
 - are there resources for this stuff?
+- maybe resources that talk about cryptoeconomic security for L1 and L2 systems?

 ### Smart Contract Dev
 - security like manticore and stuff